cvauthgr/Coin-Flip-Betting-Simulation/README.md

 I implemented a simple coin flip betting simulator engine in C++23

 >[!CAUTION]
->This version is incomplete and unsafe , don't rely on any of it's parts for anything you make
+>This version is incomplete and unsafe (memory safety, numerical accuracy, thread safety), don't rely on any of it's parts for anything you make

 ## What this program does